Best Broker for Recurring Investing in Europe

 5. Use boring execution: market orders for liquid ETFs; limit orders if spreads are wide.

-6. Rebalance once per year — that’s enough for a simple allocation.
+6. Rebalance once per year — that’s enough for a simple 2–3 ETF allocation.
+(Rebalancing without stress)

 ❌ Common mistakes